yuryalencar/yuryalencar/README.md

 💬 Ask me about software quality and software development.

-🤔 I’m looking for help with new Software Architectures.
+🤔 I’m always looking for new software architectures.

 🌱 I’m currently learning about Microservices, and how create CASE tools for generate automatically functional tests.